4 Best Antivirus Software With FREE Parental Controls

-While McAfee offers a decent set of parental controls, McAfee doesn’t have detailed social media monitoring reports or geofencing features.
-Although I can monitor my child on sites like Facebook and Twitter, it doesn’t offer full monitoring for sites like TikTok, YouTube, or Instagram.
-Given that McAfee is a more expensive option (particularly after the first year’s discounted price), it’s difficult to justify spending the extra money when a package like Norton 360 provides similar coverage for less.
+While McAfee offers some top-tier parental control features, it doesn’t have detailed social media monitoring.
+I can monitor my child on sites like Facebook and Twitter, though it doesn’t offer full monitoring for sites like TikTok, YouTube, or Instagram.
+Given that McAfee is a more expensive option (particularly after the first year’s discounted price), it’s difficult to justify spending the extra money when a package like Norton 360 provides similar or better coverage for less.

 You can test McAfee’s online security for yourself for 60 days risk-free with its money-back guarantee.
 It’s disappointing that McAfee doesn’t have a reliable live chat feature to access a refund request.
 You’ll need to do so through their site’s contact form and then receive a call from a customer support representative.
 The only thing that saved this procedure was that I got a call within 10 minutes and they did not persuade me to try to keep my subscription and granted it right away.
 I got my money back within 7 business days.

-- 24/7 live chat, email support, and online help center
+- Customer support through live chat, email, and online forum

 - 30-day money-back guarantee

-- Comprehensive parental controls that include geo-fencing, web content filtering, app blocking, and more
+- Simple parental controls include web filtering, app restriction, and anti-theft location

-- Customer support available with weekly live chat hours, phone, and email support
+- Customer support with live chat, phone, email ticketing, and online forum

 - 30-day money-back guarantee